 William Miller, Sanctuary Singers Director

-William, a native of Valley, NE, has a long history in liturgical music having served as Choir Director at First Presbyterian in Council Bluffs from 1992-1995 and then at Benson Presbyterian from 1995 to 2015.
-Aside from choral conducting, he directed and participated in both organizations’ hand bell choirs.
+William, a native of Valley, NE, has been a choral conductor for nearly 30 years.
+He was the Choir Director at First Presbyterian in Council Bluffs from 1992-1995 and then at Benson Presbyterian from 1995 to 2015.
+He joined First Unitarian Church in 2016.
+Aside from choral conducting, he's participated in hand bell choirs at the churches.
 His undergraduate degree is in Voice Performance from the University of Nebraska at Omaha.
-A member of the Opera Omaha chorus since 1991, William has performed in over 40 productions with the company.
+A member of the Opera Omaha chorus since 1991, William has performed in over 50 productions with the company.
 A skilled keyboardist, he has accompanied vocal soloists and choirs as well as performed in instrumental ensembles.

 When not pursuing his love of music, he has held several positions at local companies including Vice President of Procurement at First Data, Senior Director of Strategic Sourcing at West Corporation and is currently employed at Union Pacific Railroad as a Director of Strategic Sourcing.